cjus/node-neo4j-presentation/presentation/teleprompt.md

 ^ Upon even closer examination the leaves of a tree reveal a [network of passages] which deliver water and nutrients to vibrant leafy greens.

-If you recall your high school biology class then this last image might seem [similar] to our own nervous system and arteries! ^
+If you recall your high school biology class then this image might seem [similar] to our own nervous system and arteries! ^

 In truth, we need reflect no further than our [thoughts] to realize that the [neurons] ^ in our own brains form a network graph.